Carney plans to trigger an early election in Canada as he shows off skating skills with an NHL team

 The Conservatives and their leader, Pierre Poilievre, were heading for a huge victory in the federal election this year until Trudeau resigned and Trump was sworn in and escalated his near-daily attacks on Canada's economy and sovereignty

 Poilievre, 45, for years the party’s go-to attack dog, is a firebrand populist who says he will put “Canada first.”
-He is a career politician who attacks the mainstream media and vows to defund Canada’s public broadcaster and cut taxes.
+He is a career politician who attacks the mainstream media and vows to defund Canada’s public broadcaster.
+National campaign director Jenni Byrne said this week they will not be allowing media onboard Poilievre’s election campaign buses and planes.

+Poilievre vows to cut taxes and get resource projects in the resource-rich country approved sooner.
+"We will stand up to the Americans and stand up for ourselves," he has said.

 The opposition Conservatives hoped to make the election about Trudeau, whose popularity declined as food and housing prices rose and immigration surged.
-But after decades of bilateral stability, the vote is now is expected to focus on who is best equipped to deal with the U.S.
+But after decades of bilateral stability, the vote is now is expected to focus on who is best equipped to deal with the United States.

 Trump put 25% tariffs on Canada’s steel and aluminum and is threatening sweeping tariffs on all Canadian products from April 2.
 He acknowledged that he is tougher on Canada than he is on some of America’s adversaries, telling Fox News that it’s “only because it’s meant to be our 51st state.”

-Carney met with the leaders of the United Kingdom and France on his first official overseas trip, seeking support from two of Ottawa’s oldest allies.
+Carney met with the leaders of the U.K. and France on his first official overseas trip, seeking support from two of Ottawa’s oldest allies.

 Canada is in discussions with the European Union to join an EU drive to break its security dependency on the U.S., with a focus on buying more defense equipment, including fighter jets, in Europe.
 The plan includes potentially building Saab Gripen fighter jets in Canada.
 Carney is reviewing the remaining purchase order of U.S. F-35 fighter jets to see if there are other options "given the changing environment."